humaans/react-space-router/docs/content/_index.md

   - `scrollGroup` a string that can group a set of routes, such that navigating between them does not scroll to top, by default each route is in it's own scroll group
   - `routes` is an array of nested route definitions
   - `...metadata` all other other keys can be chosen by you
+- `disableScrollToTop` disable the scroll to top behaviour after each navigation

 ### `<Link />`